 Everyone has habits.
 Some are helpful and are a necessary part of our daily functions, while others are harmful and can significantly interfere with our lives.
 When harmful habits are repeated and automatic, they can cause conflict in relationships, social stress, and/or lead to addictive behaviors.

 Many parents worry over the habits their children develop.
 If you find that you are one of those parents, it may be helpful to stop and think about your role in addressing this issue.
-Instead of just focusing on how to break the habit, evaluate the situation by asking yourself the following questions: Does the habit cause your child physical harm such as long-term thumb-sucking?Is the habit socially inappropriate, like throwing temper tantrums?Will the habit create problems for your child later in life, such as incomplete homework?Is the habit associated with long term addictions, like over-eating?Does the habit indicate compulsive behavior like refusing to walk on cracks on the sidewalk or street?Does the habit get in the way of other childhood activities like not putting their blanket down to play a game?Is the habit linked to anxiety or insecurity, such as nervous tics or spasms?
+Instead of just focusing on how to break the habit, evaluate the situation by asking yourself the following questions: Does the habit cause your child physical harm such as long-term thumb-sucking?Is the habit socially inappropriate, like throwing temper tantrums in public?Will the habit create problems for your child later in life, such as incomplete homework?Is the habit associated with long term addictions, like over-eating?Does the habit indicate compulsive behavior like refusing to walk on cracks on the sidewalk or street?Does the habit get in the way of other childhood activities like not putting their blanket down to play a game?Is the habit linked to anxiety or insecurity, such as nervous tics or spasms?

 Sometimes answering these questions can help you gain a better perspective on how to address the habit.
 You may determine that there is little reason for concern, or you may decide that the habit conflicts with your child's well-being and requires your attention.
 A calm and patient approach is usually most effective.
 Responding to children's habits with punishments, threats, and emotion often compounds the problem.